Which anatomical term refers specifically to the region of the he... | Channels for Pearson+

 1

-Step 3: Recall that the term 'Orbital' is derived from 'orbit,' which anatomically refers to the bony cavity or socket in the skull where the eyes are located.

-Step 4: Compare the other options to ensure they do not match the description of the region containing the eyes.
-For example, 'Cervical' is related to the neck, 'Buccal' is related to the cheek, and 'Mental' is related to the chin.
+Step 4: Match the correct term to the forehead region based on the definitions.
+The forehead is part of the frontal region of the head.

-Step 5: Conclude that the correct anatomical term for the region of the head containing the eyes is 'Orbital,' as it directly refers to the eye sockets.
+Step 5: Conclude that the correct anatomical term for the region of the head that includes the forehead is 'Frontal.'

 Watch next